elysia090/Lab/docs/StoryD.md

 18.3.3 All involved scenes MUST set provenance.op=“split_from”.
 18.3.4 provenance.parents MUST reference A@previous_commit.
 18.3.5 order_keys MUST reflect intended reading order.

-18.3.6 Split offsets
-18.3.6.1 split offsets are expressed as byte offsets into the LF-normalized UTF-8 bytes of body_md.
+18.3.6 Split offsets are expressed as byte offsets into LF-normalized UTF-8 bytes of body_md:
-18.3.6.2 Each byte_offset MUST be:
 	•	strictly increasing
 	•	in range 1..len(body_bytes)-1
 	•	on a valid UTF-8 codepoint boundary
-If any offset violates these rules, the server MUST return 400 invalid input.
+If violated, server MUST return 400 invalid input.
 18.3.7 If ORDER_KEY_SPACE_EXHAUSTED occurs during split:
 	•	the server MUST perform Rebalance on the target chapter in a new commit, then retry the split within the operation.
 	•	the operation MUST succeed or fail atomically.